medic/medic-docs/configuration/connecting-to-rdbms-in-windows.md

 # Connecting to RDBMS in Windows
 Connecting to the postgres server is pretty stratightforward in nix systems.
-In windows there are a copule of things you need to do to get it up and running.
+In windows there are a couple of things you need to do to get it up and running.

 ## SSH Key Generation and Importing